valerioda/pycaendaq/README.md

 ## Installation

-To install py-olaf-daq, follow these steps.
+To install pyolafdaq, follow these steps.
 It's recommended to use a virtual environment.

 Clone the repository:
 ```console